mhdemo/work_sample_3/README.md

 ### Data Cleansing

 As expected the data need to be cleaned.
-There are unneeded fields for links to wikipedia pages, missing data in fields, redundant variables, and datetime issues that need to be resolved.
+There are unneeded fields for links to Wikipedia pages, missing data in fields, redundant variables, and datetime issues that need to be resolved.
 The next couple of sections will focus on the transformations needed to clean the data.